uralys/cherry/docs/push-notifications.md

 # push notifications

-to subscribe to push notifications from FCM, add the list of topics within `App:start(options)`:
+to subscribe to push notifications from FCM, add the list of topics within `App.start(options)`:

 ```lua
   options = {pushSubscriptions = {'news', 'quest'}}